Trump: "Mar-a-Lago home under siege, raided by FBI"

 On Monday, New York Times reporter Maggie Haberman released photos from her upcoming book that appeared to show at least two instances where Trump tried to flush documents down the toilet.

-Here is part of what the former president had to say in a written statement:
+Here is part of what the former president had to say in a written statement, which was released just before 7 p.m.:

 "These are dark times for our Nation, as my beautiful home, Mar-A-Lago in Palm Beach, Florida, is currently under siege, raided, and occupied by a large group of FBI agents."